Will Perry

 Freedom of information

-Will has appeared in dozens of freedom of information appeals (often against KCs and leading juniors) in front of the First-tier Tribunal and Upper Tribunal.
+Will has appeared in dozens of freedom of information appeals, in the Court of Appeal, Upper Tribunal and First-tier Tribunal.

 Cases include: